qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 of each symbol by entering the corresponding level number.
 0 is the bottom layer.

-In our case, we want to reverse the ordering, like this:
+In our case, we just want to activate the option, like this:

 .. image:: img/correct_symbol_layers.png
    :align: center

-This will render the dashed, white line above the thick black line.
+This will render the white line above the thick black line borders:

 * Click :guilabel:`OK` twice to return to the map.